jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When this section applies
 (1) This section applies when—
   (a) a person to whom section LH 1(1) applies meets the requirements of section LH 3 for an income year or for a period in an income year; and
-  (b) the income year is the 2008–09 income year or a later income year; and (c) the person incurs in the income year or period an amount of expenditure or depreciation loss on research and development activities that—
+  (b) the income year is the 2008–09 income year; and (c) the person incurs in the income year or period an amount of expenditure or depreciation loss on research and development activities that—
     (i) meets the requirements of subsection (3); and (ii) is an amount related to research and development activities performed on their own behalf and not on behalf of another person; and